EcsRx/EcsR3/docs/systems-r3/introduction/setup.md

 ```

 HUZZAH! you are now up and running and you can make your own conventions or design patterns around this.

+> Worth mentioning that one of the main selling points of EcsR3/Rx is that it is trying to provide high level design patterns for more experienced developers, if you are not wanting to use these then you don't need to, but you are missing out on a huge amount of what this framework does differently to most other ECS frameworks.